iwarra/my-portfolio/src/content/conditional-classes-in-vue-2024-01-04.md

 <!-- isTrue being a ref that we can toggle between true and false. -->
 ```

-Class and :class can co-exist on the same element.
+Class and dynamic class (:class) can co-exist on the same element.
 Binding can also be done to a computed property that returns an object.

 ```vue
 const classObj = computed(() => {